Our five-pronged approach focuses on your individual strengths to develop your unique qualities towards making you an exemplary pi- designer.

 This description is not satisfying because it does not throw much light on your process of creation.
 I got a sense of this creative process by interacting with five of you - Shikha, Nivarthi, Tanushka, Shreya and Heba.
 Let me walk the reader of this article through the steps of your journey.

 First, you went out into nature and paid attention to what caught your fancy.
 The five elements that you chose were your guiding light throughout.
 You created a story set in a magical world, only limited by your imagination.
 Imagination can take you to places where logic can’t.
-Then you used your fashion design skills to depict that story on cloth.
+Then you used your fashion designing skills to depict that story on cloth.
 That’s how you became a cantador, a storyteller.

 In Act 2, you had to create a fabric print for a bodice (an article of clothing covering the torso from the neck to the waist).
 Where did you start - none other than the tangible elements you had chosen!
 You photographed, enlarged and traced your element, say a leaf or a petal, on a paper (abstraction) revealing all its hidden patterns, shapes and intricacies.